-Customer revenue of $128.6m is primarily driven by activity in the state’s property market.
-This year’s result is slightly down compared to last year due to the weakening market, though overall, revenue finished 3.3% above target.
+Customer revenue of $123.7m is primarily driven by activity in the state’s property market.
+This year’s result was 3.8 per cent below last year, with overall revenue finishing 10.3 per cent below target.

-Capital expenditure during the year totaled $19.9m.
-This investment supports strategic initiatives such as e-conveyancing, reforms to the Strata Titles Act 1985, and Landgate’s business improvement program Transform.
-Capital investment was also made to increase the delivery of online services and improve the quality and accessibility of location information across agencies and industry.
+Capital expenditure for the year totalled $23.1m.
+This investment supports initiatives such as e-conveyancing, Landgate’s business improvement program Transform, the development of new systems, reforms to the Strata Titles Act 1985 and improving the quality and accessibility of location information across agencies and industry.

 Gross profit ($m)